staydecent/staydecent.ca/src/entries/drafts/2019-08-25-intro-to-react-hooks/content.md

 When getting started, I would avoid these until you encounter a slow Component.
 Wrapping all of your handlers and variables in `useCallback` and `useMemo` can actually [hurt performance](https://kentcdodds.com/blog/usememo-and-usecallback).
 So, until you actually encounter a performance issue, you shouldn't worry about these too much.

+### Did I miss anything?

+I'm already knee-deep authoring React Components using Hooks, and may have overlooked something.
+If you think there's more to know when migrating from class-based Components to Hook-based, let me know!